‘Dancing With The Stars’ Season 24 Cast: Has Witney Carson Found Her Partner?

 Dancing with the Stars pro Witney Carson possibly just revealed who she’ll be teaching to tango during Season 24 of the ABC show.
-Here’s a hint: He’s an ’80s star has a connection to one of her former DWTS partners.
+Here’s a hint: He’s an ’80s star with a connection to one of her former DWTS partners.

-Witney Carson was a presenter iHeartRadio’s 2017 iHeart80s Party on Saturday.
+Witney Carson was a presenter at iHeartRadio’s 2017 iHeart80s Party on Saturday.
 The ’90s kid found herself surrounded by numerous ’80s icons, many of whom the Dancing with the Stars producers would likely love to have on their show.
 However, one star in particular caught the attention of DWTS sleuths who are busy trying to figure out which celebrities will be competing on Season 24 of the dance competition.

 As Rickey reports, Witney Carson was joined onstage by Silver Spoons actor Ricky Schroder.
 On her Instagram page, the Dancing with the Stars pro revealed that she and Schroder introduced “Take Me Home Tonight” singer Eddie Money to the iHeart80s Party crowd.